03 May 10 Days in Portugal: How to Plan a Unique Trip from Porto to the Algarve

 Lisbon Airport is the main hub, with flights from all over the world.
 There’s quite a good number of flights to/from Porto, although not as many.
 I usually search on Skyscanner and CheapOair for the best airfares.
 On both sites, you can search flights from multiple cities to check the prices for flights to Porto and from Lisbon.

-You can as well plan your 10 days itinerary in Portugal starting in Lisbon or Faro, visiting the Algarve first and ending in Porto.
+You can as well plan your 10 days itinerary in Portugal starting in Lisbon or Faro.
+In that cse, you’d visit the Algarve first and end your 10 days in Portugal in Porto.

 Getting around in Portugal